 Related Resource: How To Motivate Employees as a Manager

-Help them set SMART goals that are meant to be Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART!).
+Help them set SMART goals (meant to be Specific, Measurable, Achievable, Relevant, and Time-Bound).
 Establishing attainable objectives within a defined timeframe boosts an employee’s confidence and demonstrates belief in their abilities.
-This approach not only provides them with a framework for learning, growth, and overcoming obstacles but also fosters a sense of accomplishment.
-Brilliance at work!
+This approach provides them with a framework for learning, growth, and overcoming obstacles, fostering a sense of accomplishment.

 Related Resource: How to Succeed at Work in the First 30/60/90 Days